djjd47130/JD-TMDB/README.md

 ## Delphi Wrapper

-The goal of this library is to have 3 layers of wrappers - Raw JSON API (`JD.TMDB.API.pas`), Interface Translation (`JD.TMDB.Intf.pas`), and Delphi Component.
+The goal of this library is to have 3 layers of wrappers - Raw JSON API (in `JD.TMDB.API.pas`), Interface Translation (in `JD.TMDB.Intf.pas` and `JD.TMDB.Impl.pas`), and Delphi Component (in `JD.TMDB.pas`).

 At the heart of this project is the unit `JD.TMDB.API.pas` which wraps the entire TMDB API.
 This is encapsulated in the `TTMDBAPI` component.
-This provides raw access to all possible services / requests, and returns raw JSON data via `ISuperObject` or `ISuperArray`, parts of the `X-SuperObject` JSON library for Delphi.
+This provides raw access to all possible services / requests, and returns raw JSON data via `ISuperObject` or `ISuperArray`, parts of the [`X-SuperObject` JSON library for Delphi](https://github.com/onryldz/x-superobject).

 A second-level wrapper is being written which further adds an abstract layer around the API.
 All possible services and objects are implemented via interfaces in `JD.TMDB.Intf.pas`, and implemented in `JD.TMDB.Impl.pas`.
 The base interface is `ITMDBClient`.